Daniplant/stomper_cmake/README.md

 ## How to build
 `cmake -S root/of/repo -B root/of/repo/build && cmake --build root/of/repo/build`

-## I don't see any validation layer messages
+## I don't see any Vulkan validation layer messages
 Keep the Vulkan configurator open and they should work